Harry Boam

 Harry Kenneth Perrott Boam (born 15 October 1990) is a New Zealand former cricketer.
 He was the first schoolboy to play representative top-level cricket for Wellington.
-He represented New Zealand at the Under 19 Cricket World Cup in Malaysia and on the side's tour of England in 2008.
+He represented New Zealand at the Under 19 Cricket World Cup in Malaysia and on the team's tour of England in 2008.
 Captain of the Wellington College 1st XI team he was award of Wellington Sport's Sportsman of the Year award for 2008.